topcat101/AWS-Projects/Aws-VPC-Public&Private-subnets/Readme.md

 -	High availability: Deploy subnets across multiple Availability zones (AZs) for redundancy

--	Infrastructure as Code (IaC): Rebuild this environment using Terraform or AWS Cloud Formation for repeatability, error handling & version control
+-	Infrastructure as Code (IaC): Rebuild this environment using Terraform or AWS CloudFormation for repeatability, error handling & version control

 -	Monitoring & Logging: Integrate AWS CloudWatch and VPC Flow Logs for monitoring, alerting and auditing network activity.